A unified diagrammatic approach to topological fixed point models: Fermions

 \subsubsection{The liquid}

-A triangulation with orientation and $\eta$-chain is represented by a liquid (with bond directions) in the following way: As in the non-spin case, there are atoms for the clockwise and counter-clockwise triangles.
+A triangulation with orientation and $\eta$-chain is represented by a liquid (with bond directions) in the following way: As in the non-spin case, there are tensors for the clockwise and counter-clockwise triangles.
 The bond direction at an edge which is not part of $\eta$ is towards the left when looking along the branching-structure orientation of that edge (in order to know what ``left'' means we need the underlying global orientation).
 At an edge which is part of $\eta$, it is the other way round.
-With this encoding, the equations corresponding to homology moves are automatically fulfilled by any model, as simultaneously flipping all bond directions around a fixed atom does not change anything due to the parity constraint of the corresponding tensor.
+With this encoding, the equations corresponding to homology moves are automatically fulfilled by any model, as simultaneously flipping all bond directions around a fixed tensor does not change anything due to the global even-parity constraint fulfilled by any fermionic tensor.

 As in previous sections, we are looking for a simplified liquid, whose networks can be interpreted as cellulations with other types of faces.
 In order to do the same for $\eta$-triangulations, we have to think about how to equip arbitrary cellulations with spin structure.